 "You're Asian, Right?
 Why Are You Even Here?"
-Aaron Mak, Politico from The James W. Foley Journalist Safety Guide.
-Includes discussion questions and suggested responses.
+Aaron Mak, Politico

 Aaron Mak, an intern with Milwaukee Journal Sentinel, was attacked while covering Milwaukee's Sherman Park riots.
 Read the article, then read Mak's three-part reflection on covering the riots.
 Consider how a risk assessment may have helped Mak prepare for this situation that spiraled into a riot.